7eventy7/TF2-MASTERCLASS-CONFIG/README.md

 > - You can alternatively perform a manual install using the latest "tf2-masterclass-config.zip"
 > - I however will not be provide any support for this method

-# Contributions
+# Contributions / Support
-If you have a script or improvement you'd like to share, please submit a pull request or open an issue on GitHub.
+If you encounter any issues, have questions, or have an improvement you'd like to share, please submit a pull request or open an issue on GitHub.

-# Support
-If you encounter any issues or have questions, feel free to open an issue on GitHub or reach out to the community for assistance.